wgillaspy/temp-cont/README.md

 - Move the mosfet gate pins onto analog output pins.
 Right now the heater can only be off or on.
 - Remove the ftdi programmer pads from the bottom of the board.
 - Update the NodeJs application to write to a splunk endpoint.
+- Add a jumper for the heater mosfet gate that can be used to drive an external AC mosfet.